r3volved/CVEAggregate/README.md

 ## Calculations

-The aggregate uses CVSS vectors and calculates the CVSS scores as needed This allows the ability to manipulate the vectors with optional temporal and environmental metrics
+The aggregate uses CVSS vectors and calculates the CVSS scores as needed

+This allows the ability to manipulate vectors with optional temporal and environmental metrics

 ```js
 //Calculate a CVSSv2 vector details